Beautiful Batik on Fabric

-Batik is an ancient textile technique originating in Indonesia.
+Batik is an ancient textile technique originating in Indonesia and its use then spread to many other countries, with each putting a different cultural slant on the choice of images and their outcomes.
 Pattern is applied onto cloth using molten wax with fine brushes or tools called tjantings, before coloured dyes are applied to the fabric.
-In more recent years this highly decorative and colourful process has been used to create designs and images on paper.

-The day will include creating a range of experimental samples and unique outcomes.
-You may choose to work with the themes of Florals or Abstract Pattern, or take inspiration from different cultural images; alternatively you may wish to develop designs of your own choosing.
+You may choose to work with the themes of Florals or Abstract Pattern, or perhaps take inspiration from different cultural images; alternatively you may wish to develop ideas of your own choosing.

-The workshop is delivered by Alison Butler of Blooming Designs.
-With over 25 years experience as a textile designer and book illustrator, Alison will guide you through a range of exciting approaches.
+The workshop will be delivered by Alison Butler of Blooming Designs.
+With over 25 years as a textile designer and illustrator, Alison will skill fully guide you through a range of exciting approaches.

-This workshop is suitable for those with a range of skills and creative experiences, from complete beginners to those looking to improve their batik skills.
+This workshop is suitable for those with a range of skills and creative experiences, from the beginner to those looking to improve and extend their batik skills.

-Please bring along: an apron, ideas related to the themes of pattern and florals, and ethnic cultures, plus a newspaper and an A3 folder to transport your work home.
+Please bring along: an apron, ideas and images relating to your chosen theme and an A3 folder to transport your work home.

 The workshop will run from 10 - 4pm, costing £95, including: tuition, all materials and use of equipment, plus refreshments throughout the day; just bring lunch.

 Liz's Terms and Conditions